Lysuoneur/EmpowerHer/README.md

-# Task 1: Create a Simple Web Page
+# Task 2: Multimedia Embedding
 ### Objective:
-Practice the basic structure of an HTML5 document.
+Practice embedding multimedia elements using HTML5.

 ### Description:
-Students have to create a webpage with a header, paragraph, list, and a link.
-Include a footer with some contact information.
+Students have to create a webpage that includes an image, a video, and audio.